 The general rule of thumb is that the narrower the blade, the tighter the cut you can perform, so you might be tempted to go out and purchase a smaller blade to get these cuts, but that isn’t always necessary with a band saw.

-According to Woodworker’s Journal, many people simply reach for the scroll saw to make tight cuts or complicated curves when it just isn’t necessary.
-With these simple tips, we can show you how to perform cuts with your band saw that will rival any cuts performed with a scroll saw.
+According to Woodworker’s Journal, many people reach for the scroll saw to make tight cuts or complicated curves when it just isn’t necessary.
+With these simple tips, we can show you how to perform cuts with your band saw that will rival any cuts enacted with a scroll saw.

-Many of us make the mistake of trying to perform a tight cut on such a large piece of material, making for a very difficult process.
-It can be near impossible to maneuver a massive band saw around a large piece of wood when trying to perform intricate cuts, so start with cutting your stock down to smaller and more manageable pieces.
+Many of us need help trying to perform a tight cut on such a large piece of material, making for a challenging process.
+When trying to achieve intricate cuts, it can be near impossible to maneuver a massive band saw around a large piece of wood, so start cutting your stock down to smaller and more manageable pieces.

-Once you’ve drawn your lines on, you should keep your blade on the waste side of your material.
-If you follow the line directly you’ll cause the thickness of the blade to cut into your preserved material and destroy your pattern, so stay on the outside of your line to avoid any errors.
+Once you’ve drawn your lines, you should keep your blade on the waste side of your material.
+If you follow the line directly, you’ll cause the thickness of the blade to cut into your preserved material and destroy your pattern, so stay on the outside of your line to avoid any errors.

-With these four tips, you’re able to put your band saw to use in more ways that you ever imagined and perform complicated curves and tight cuts in your material.
-Once you’ve perfected the art of creating these complex cuts, you’ll spend less time finishing your product with sanding and polishing as you’ll have perfected the cut already with your saw.
+With these four tips, you can put your band saw to use in more ways than you ever imagined and perform complicated curves and tight cuts in your material.
+Once you’ve perfected the art of creating these intricate cuts, you’ll spend less time finishing your product with sanding and polishing as you’ll have perfected the cut already with your saw.